Hepatitis B Immunization Program for Grade 7 Students

 You cannot get hepatitis B from casual contact such as hugging, or from using the same dishes as an infected person.
 It is not passed on when someone coughs or sneezes.

 The hepatitis B vaccine is approved for all ages from birth onwards.
 The provincial government funds the voluntary hepatitis B vaccination program for all Grade 7 students in Ontario.
 This means that all students starting in Grade 7 can get the vaccine free from the Health Unit.
 The goal of the program is to vaccinate students against the hepatitis B virus while their risk of getting the virus is low.
 If a student has previously completed a series of hepatitis B shots, further doses may or may not be needed.

-For question about the hepatitis B vaccination program for Grade 7 students, please call our Healthy Schools Team at 519-258-2146 ext, 1222
+For questions about the hepatitis B vaccination program for Grade 7 students, please call our Healthy Schools Team at 519-258-2146 ext.
+1222.

 Who should not get the hepatitis B vaccine?

 You or your child should not get the hepatitis B vaccine if either of you have had a serious reaction to the hepatitis B vaccine in the past.
 Check with your health care provider if you or your child has ever had an allergic reaction to another vaccine, aluminum, yeast, latex, or formaldehyde.
 The risk of serious illness from the hepatitis B virus is much greater than the risk of complications from the hepatitis B vaccine.